altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

-### Build Hardware Design
+### Build Quartus Design

-This hardware project starts using the hardware reference design for the DK-SI-AGF014EB OOBE (booting from SD Card):
+This Quartus project starts using the Quartus reference design for the DK-SI-AGF014EB OOBE (booting from SD Card):

 ```bash